Views 581

 So, there you have it!

-Chose your fabric, prepared and cut it, pressed and trimmed the edges, mastered mitered corners, nailed the sewing and hemming techniques, created beautiful double-sided napkins, and learned quick and easy napkin patterns.
+Choose your fabric, press and cut it, press and trim the edges, mastered mitered corners, nailed the sewing and hemming techniques, created beautiful double-sided napkins, and learned quick and easy napkin patterns.

 Plus, I’ve shared tips on how to care for your fabric napkins.